LycheeOrg/laravel-nestedset/README.markdown

 This is a Laravel 4-8 package for working with trees in relational databases.

-It is a fork of [lazychaser/laravel-nestedset](https://github.com/lazychaser/laravel-nestedset) and contains patches which are required for using the library with [Lychee](https://github.com/LycheeOrg/Lychee).
+It is a fork of [lazychaser/laravel-nestedset](https://github.com/lazychaser/laravel-nestedset) and contains general patches which are required for using the library with [Lychee](https://github.com/LycheeOrg/Lychee).
+Note that the patches are **not** specific for Lychee, but a generally useful.
+Inter alia:

+ * Routines respect a foreign key constraint on the parent-child-relation by taking care that changes to the tree are applied in the correct order.
+ * The code does not fail if the model which uses `NoteTrait` does not directly extend `Model` but indirectly inherits `Model` via another parent class.

 *   **Laravel 8.0** is supported since v6
 *   **Laravel 5.7, 5.8, 6.0, 7.0** is supported since v5